Lebanese Arabic Phrases – Everyday Levantine Expressions

 *

-More information about the Lebanese-Arabic Language Course.
+More information about the Lebanese Arabic online course.

-How do I say goodbye to someone in Lebanese-Arabic?
+How to say goodbye in Lebanese Arabic

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

-Goodbye! in Lebanese باي! /baːj/
+Goodbye! in Lebanese باي! / مع السلامة! /baːj/ / /maʕa ssalaːme/

-/diːri baːlik ʕa ħaːlik/ (to a female)
+/diːri baːlik ʕa ħaːlik/ (f)

-/bʃuːfik bukra/ (to a female)
+/bʃuːfik bukra/ (f)

-/bʃuːfik ʔariːb/ (to a female)
+/bʃuːfik ʔariːb/ (f)

-/bʃuːfik baʕdeːn/ (to a female)
+/bʃuːfik baʕdeːn/ (f)

 Good night in Lebanese تصبح على خير /tˤesˤbaħ ʕala xeːr/

-/neːmi mniːħ/ (to a female)
+/neːmi mniːħ/ (f)

-/baħkiːki baʕdeːn/ (to a female)
+/baħkiːki baʕdeːn/ (f)

-Nice to have met you! in Lebanese تشرفت بمعرفتك! /tʃarraft b maʕreftek/ (to a male)
+Nice to have met you! in Lebanese تشرفت بمعرفتك! /tʃarraft b maʕreftek/

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

 My name is Jonas. اسمي يوناس. /ʔisme joːnaːs/

-What is your name? in Lebanese شو اسمك؟ /ʃuː ʔismak/ (to a male)
+What is your name? شو اسمك؟ /ʃuː ʔismak/ (m) /ʃuː ʔismik/ (f)

-/ʃuː ʔismik l ʔawwale/ (to a female)
+/ʃuː ʔismik l ʔawwale/ (f)

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

 I am from London. أنا من لندن. /ʔana men londen/

-/ʔenti men bermenhaːm/ (to a female)
+/ʔenti men bermenhaːm/ (f)

 No, I’m from Madrid. لأ، أنا من مدريد. /laʔ, ʔana men madriːd/